Change the Default Storage Location for the Documents, Pictures, Videos, Music, Desktop and Downloads Folders

 Move Files Prompt

-You will now see that your selected folder is in your new location, yet it is still listed in the same place under your Quick access list like it was before.
-Saving a file to either place will technically save to the same folder, so you can use either one.
+You will now clearly see that your selected folder physically resides in your brand new hard drive location.
+It is still conveniently listed in the exact same place under your Quick accessΒ list inside File Explorer.
+Saving a new file to either location will technically write data to the exact same folder.
+You can comfortably use either shortcut without worrying about fragmenting your personal files.

 Windows Quick Access